COVID-19 vaccination in Italy: January 2021

 From 30 December 2020 to 1 January 2021, 469,950 doses of vaccine were delivered by Pfizer-BioNTech.

-From 5 January 2021 to 7 January 2021, Pfizer-BioNTech delivered another 438 750 doses.
-This type of vaccine must be stored at -70 °C. The first Italian region to start with vaccinations was Lazio, at the Spallanzani Hospital in Rome.
-Subsequently, the vaccines were distributed in the other Italian regions.

 On 6 January 2021, the European Medicines Agency (EMA) gave its authorization for the Moderna vaccine.
 At 8 pm on 7 January 2021, 379,910 people were vaccinated in Italy.

 According to a scientific study of COVID-19 virology, the Pfizer–BioNTech COVID-19 vaccine also protects against the two mutations of the virus that have spread in the United Kingdom and South Africa.

 Both strains share a common mutation called N501Y, a slight alteration at one point in the protein that covers the virus.

 On 10 January 2021, the Campania region in Italy had the highest percentage of administration compared to the doses possessed.
 It also claimed to have exhausted the stock.

 On 11 January 2021, 75,075 doses of vaccine were delivered by Pfizer–BioNTech.

 On 12 January 2021, 47,000 doses of vaccine were delivered by Moderna.

 On 11 and 12 January 2021, 488,475 doses were delivered.

 Pfizer has reduced vaccine availability by 29% as of 18 January 2021.

 On 16 January 2021, 800 doses of Moderna vaccine were lost due to freezer failure in Forlì.

 On 18 and 19 January 2021, there are further delays and reductions in the number of Pfizer–BioNTech COVID-19 vaccines.

 On 20 January 2021, the vaccination campaign was slowed down due to a lack of vaccine stock.

 On 20 January 2021, AstraZeneca delays the delivery of the vaccine and reduces the expected quantities for deliveries across Europe.

 The delay in vaccine supply is delaying the vaccination campaign.
-On January 29, 2021, Moderna also cut vaccine supplies by 20%.
+On 29 January 2021, Moderna also cut vaccine supplies by 20%.
 About 300,000 doses are missing in the supply of vaccines provided for in the agreements with Moderna.

 The European Union is in sharp confrontation with AstraZeneca on the timing and quantity of vaccine supplies.
 This leads to a serious delay in the Italian and European vaccination campaign.

-On 30 January 2021, AIFA limits the administration of the AstraZeneca vaccine from 18 to 55 years.